gerbless/react-tutorial/README.md

 ```

 This should appear in response to your command, the version number might be a little different, but that is fine.
-The next step is to create all the environment we will use, so to prepare it, please download this script to create all the necessary dependencies: [LINK][react-essential-setup-source] (this script has to be run within unix terminal like osx or linux)
+The next step is to create all the environment we will use, so to prepare it, please download this script to create all the necessary dependencies: [LINK][react-essential-setup-source] (this script has to be run within unix terminal like OSX or linux)

 **NOTE** This script only works within Linux and OSX environments, if you need this script can be run under windows, please download GIT for windows from https://git-scm.com/downloads .
-This will create a mini unix environment to work with GIT and some unix commands
+This will create a mini "unix" environment to work with GIT and some unix commands

 we can run this code just typing in terminal(after decompressing the file and moving ourselves into the directory folder)